manideep2002/Classification-of-PCG-signals/README.md

 features will be processed.
 Following the classification of these characteristics using the mentioned methods, we analyze our validation signal dataset using these models.
-Using decision trees, regression models, support vector machine (SVM) models, and other machine learning classification approaches, this paper's main objective is to offer a method for categorizing normal and pathological heart sound recordings.
+Using decision trees, regression models, support vector machine (SVM) models, and other machine learning classification approaches, our main objective is to offer a method for categorizing normal and pathological heart sound recordings.